johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA1.3 Instrument Maneuvers.md

 	5. Improper trim control

 #### Airplane or Sim Activity
-> [!warning] Diagrams linked below are not meant to be used by the student
-> Feel free to show the diagrams to communicate the goals, but CFI interprets the plates and narrates through each step of these as they're flown (narrating "[[Two Most Important Things in Aviation|the next two things]]")

 > [!quote] From [[IFR Muscle Builders]]
 > In the opening phases of World War II, our country was feverishly training pilots for war.
 Thousands of cadets earned coveted US Army Air Corps wings.
 Six months later, half were dead.
 Investigation revealed that deaths attributable to VFR into IMC far exceeded combat losses.
 IMC was more dangerous than the enemy.
 >
 > Realizing this, the Air Corps strengthened its instrument training program.
 Beyond needle-ball-and-airspeed, students had to learn the attitude and heading indicators, compass, and clock and fuse them into what became attitude instrument flying.
 To stimulate the development of a composite scan, they developed Patterns A, B, and the vertical S.

+> [!warning] Diagrams linked below are not meant to be read by the student
+> Feel free to show them to communicate the goals, but CFI interprets the diagram and narrates through each step of these as they're flown (narrating "[[Two Most Important Things in Aviation|the next two things]]")

 1. Common IFR Maneuvers
 	1. Climb Vy to specific altitude, with vectoring turns